shaundano/project-elephant/docs/Phase 2/iam-aws-tools.md

 This basically allows upload to S3, including multi-part uploading.
 I'm not exactly sure the use case for that, but I assume that if a file is too big, it will upload it in chunks.
 I'm not sure the threshold, but it's good to have.

-!!! note "Update Bucket Name"
+!!! info "Note - Update Bucket Name"
     Replace `elephant-bucket-ocap-recordings` with your actual bucket name in the policy above.

 ### DynamoDB Read Policy